 Segment Information-The Company currently operates in one business segment, which is the development and commercialization of therapies for patients with rare diseases.
-A single management team that reports to the Chief Executive Officer comprehensively manages the entire business.
+The Company has a single management team that reports to the Chief Executive Officer, the chief operating decision maker, who comprehensively manages the entire business.
 The Company does not operate separate lines of business with respect to its products or product candidates.
 Accordingly, the Company has one reportable segment.